Category: Photographic History

 28 April 2021

 This long essay is an updated chapter from my PhD thesis (University of New England, 2000).
-It examines the rhetoric and symbolism of the radical propaganda mobilised around Chartist leader Feargus O’Connor at his trial for seditious libel at York in 1840, his imprisonment at York Castle and the extensive celebrations that followed his release from prison (dressed in a fustian suit) in 1841.
+It examines the rhetoric and symbolism of the radical propaganda mobilised around Chartist leader Feargus O’Connor at his trial for seditious libel at York in 1840, his imprisonment at York Castle and the extensive celebrations that followed his release (dressed in a fustian suit) in 1841.
 I argue that a coherent quest narrative is identifiable in the mediation of O’Connor’s travails and this was an important (and to date unrecognised) element of Chartism’s first renewal in 1841–42.
+[About 12,400 words, 219 footnotes, 11 images, three maps and one chart].

 21 April 2018

 Naming children after radical radical political heroes was something of a tradition in England in the nineteenth century.
-In particular, during the early 1840s thousands of working-class parents gave their children the names of imprisoned Chartist leaders such as Feargus O’Connor or exiled counterparts such as John Frost.
+In particular, during the early 1840s thousands of working-class parents named both male and female children after imprisoned Chartist leaders such as Feargus O’Connor or transported counterparts such as John Frost (a convicted traitor).
 This paper examines the phenomenon at the national and local levels and features an interactive heatmap of identifiably ‘Chartist’ names drawn from state registration records from 1840 to 1842.
+[About 4,100 words, 43 footnotes, six images, two maps and two charts].

 10 January 2018

-Remarkably, a pioneering and quite detailed photographic record survives of the culmination of one of the most significant days in English nineteenth-century political history—William Kilburn’s fascinating Daguerreotypes of the Chartist mass meeting held at Kennington Common (now Kennington Park), London on 10 April 1848.
-In this essay I look at Kilburn, his relationship with the Royal family and some of the potential reasons why he captured these very early images of mass political action.
-The essay concludes with a short discussion of whether Kilburn’s Chartist images were the first of a crowd.
+Remarkably, a pioneering photographic record survives of the culmination of one of the most significant days in English nineteenth-century political history—William Kilburn’s fascinating Daguerreotypes of the Chartist mass meeting held at Kennington Common (now Kennington Park), London on 10 April 1848.
+In this article I look at the two extant images in some detail as close study reveals interesting new evidence relating to historiographical debate upon the supposed insurrectionary intent of the Chartists.
+I also look at Kilburn, his relationship with the Royal family and some of the potential reasons why he captured these very early images of mass political action.
+The paper concludes with a short discussion of whether the Chartist photographs were the first of a crowd.
+[About 4,400 words, 74 footnotes, nine images and one map].

 Category: Australian History